Skip to Main Content

 • restricted (unavailable for full text view).

-If you are unsure whether your publisher will allow you to submit to the Open Collection, here is how you can check:
+If you are unsure whether your publisher will allow you to submit to the Open Collection, you can check your permissions in one of three ways:

 Send us a PDF copy of your final manuscript version as you submitted it- you should include revisions made through the peer/editorial review process (if applicable) but should not include publisher branding or final editing.